 - Additional Security - The traveler must have a government-issued photo ID (such as a driver's license or passport) when checking in at the airport.

-Itinerary - An itinerary will be automatically generated and sent via email (or fax).
-The itinerary will include air, rail, car and hotel reservations.
-The itinerary will include dates, costs, and confirmations numbers (where applicable).
-Invoice – An invoice will be generated and sent once the ticket has been issued or the car and/or hotel confirmation processed.
-The invoice will include the ticket number, cost, applicable fees, and type of credit card used (IBA, CBA).
+INVOICE - An invoice will be generated and sent once the ticket has been issued or the car and/or hotel confirmation processed.
+The invoice will include the ticket number, cost, applicable fees, and type of credit card used (IBA, CBA, listing the last four digits).

-Nationwide Network Delivery - In special circumstances it is possible for Omega to provide ticket delivery in U.S. cities, using one of our over 135 nationwide branches.
+Nationwide Network Delivery - In special circumstances it is possible for Omega to provide ticket delivery in U.S. cities, using one of over 135 global branches.
 This ticket delivery method is reserved for circumstances in which the other delivery methods are not suitable.

 - Book reservations early.
 Last minute changes mean there is a chance you will not get your desired seat.

-- Seats can only be reserved within 21-30 days prior to flight date.
-In most cases, seats cannot be assigned less than 24 hours prior to flight departure, because the seat manifest is under airport control.
+- Most airlines have varying advance seating policies as to when they can be pre-assigned, please check with your carrier.
+In most cases, seats cannot be assigned less than 24 hours prior to flight departure, as the seating manifest is under airport control.

 Responsibility of the Traveler

-Domestic Flights - The suggested check-in time for domestic flights is 60 minutes before flight departure time if you are not checking bags and 90 minutes before flight departure time if you are checking bags.
+DOMESTIC FLIGHTS - The suggested check-in time for domestic flights is 60 minutes before flight departure time if you are not checking bags and 90 minutes before flight departure time if you are checking bags.
 Seat assignments and/or special meals are subject to cancellation if you do not check-in and obtain a boarding pass at least 30 minutes prior to scheduled departure time.
 You must also be available for boarding at the departure gate at least 20 minutes prior to scheduled departure.
+Above guidelines are for reference only and you should always verify with the carrier you are traveling.

-International Flights - The suggested check-in time for international flights (boarding within the U.S. to/from Mexico and the Caribbean and Canada) is 2 hours before flight departure time.
+INTERNATIONAL FLIGHTS - The suggested check-in time for international flights (boarding within the U.S. to/from Mexico and the Caribbean and Canada) is 2 hours before flight departure time.
 For other international locations, travelers must check-in and obtain boarding passes at least 45 minutes prior to departure.
 Travelers must be available for boarding at the departure gate at least 30 minutes prior to scheduled departure.
+Above guidelines are for reference only and you should always verify with the carrier you are traveling.

-Fly America Act - All international travel, funded by the federal government must meet the Fly America Act guidelines, which means all travel must be via a U.S. flag air carrier (including the use of code share flights) to the furthest point towards their final destination.
+FLY AMERICA ACT - All international travel, funded by the federal government must meet the Fly America Act guidelines, which means all travel must be via a U.S. flag air carrier (including the use of code share flights) to depart the U.S. or any of its possessions on the most used route.
 Exceptions to the Fly America Act are:

 - Travel to the destination would increase by six (6) or more hours.